vertica/VerticaPy/docs/source/user_guide_data_preparation_features_engineering.rst

     help(vp.vDataFrame.analytic)

-To demonstrate some of these techniques, let's use the Amazon dataset and perform some computations.
+To demonstrate some of these techniques, let's use the ``amazon`` dataset and perform some computations.

 .. code-block:: python